Stan Jonathan: Playing career

+Besides his scoring touch, Jonathan was also a capable enforcer, having fought Keith Magnuson, Dave "The Hammer" Schultz, and Andre "Moose" Dupont.
 Arguably Jonathan's most famous moment was his savage beating of Pierre Bouchard in a brawl during Game 4 of the 1978 Stanley Cup Finals.
 Challenged by Bouchard, who outweighed Jonathan by thirty pounds and stood six inches taller, Jonathan held his own, breaking Bouchard's nose and cheekbone and knocking him to the ice.

 His 1978–79 season was shortened by an injury, but Jonathan played in all 11 playoff games of 1979.
 Jonathan scored a hat-trick in Game #6 of Boston's semifinal series versus Montreal, contributing to a 5–2 win in game 6 of the semi-finals against the Montreal Canadiens, which forced a game 7.
 He returned the following year and scored 21 goals and 19 assists.
 He also added 208 penalty minutes.

 The Bruins traded him to the Pittsburgh Penguins on November 8, 1982, in exchange for cash.
 Jonathan played 19 games for Pittsburgh and retired after the 1983 season.
 He finished his NHL career with 91 goals and 110 assists in 411 games.

 He is a full-blooded Tuscarora, born in Ohsweken, Ontario, a Six Nations reserve near Brantford, Ontario, Canada.

 Stan Jonathan was charged with criminal negligence in a hunting accident on the Six Nations reserve that killed Peter Kosid of Hamilton, Ontario, on Sunday, November 11, 2012.
 The criminal charges against Jonathan in the hunting death of Peter Kosid have been withdrawn.

+In 2023 he would be named one of the top 100 Bruins players of all time.